Kansas corrections secretary asking El Dorado guards to work more long shifts

 “I got the sense that everybody was really willing to try and figure out what we can do as quickly as possible to address this issue," he said.

-Sarah LaFrenz, president of the Kansas Organization of State Employees, said the declaration will last for 90 days, she said, at which time the corrections department will reevaluate the situation.
+Sarah LaFrenz, president of the Kansas Organization of State Employees, said the declaration will last for 90 days, at which time the corrections department will re-evaluate the situation.

 LaFrenz said staffing complaints have fallen on deaf ears in the past but that she thinks Kelly and KDOC are taking the situation seriously.